-This course will relate anatomical structure of cells, tissues and organ systems to physiological functions.
+This course will relate anatomical structure of cells, tissues, and organ systems to physiological functions.
 Attention also will focus on etiology, homeostasis, and clinical consequences of abnormal physiological function.
-The course is tailored to the needs of the pharmacy student and includes special emphasis to the molecular basis of physiological function as the target of pharmacotherapeutic intervention.
+This course is tailored to the needs of the pharmacy student and includes special emphasis to the molecular basis of physiological functions as the target of pharmacotherapeutic intervention.

-PCC 1012 PH1 DE - Pharmacist Provided Care I; PCC 1022 PH2 DE - Pharmacist Provided Care II - 3 Credit Hours
+PCC 1012 PH1 E DE - Pharmacist Provided Care I - 2 Credit Hours

+PCC 1022 PH2 E DE - Pharmacist Provided Care II - 1 Credit Hour